The function cxHashMapCreate() creates a new map where both the map structure and the contained buckets are allocated by the specified allocator.

 The function cxMapRemove() retrieves and removes a value stored under the specified key.
 If destructor functions are registered, they are called before removal.

-On the other hand, cxMapRemoveAndGet() does not invoke the destructor functions, and instead copies the value into the targetbuf which must be sufficiently large to hold the value.
+On the other hand, cxMapRemoveAndGet() does not invoke the destructor functions and instead copies the value into the targetbuf, which must be large enough to hold the value.

 In either case, the functions return zero when an element was found under the specified key, and non-zero otherwise.